TURTLEHEAD

 Click on each photo thumbnail to enlarge.

-This non-native, perennial species has variable flower colors, from pure white to tinged pink.
-Its flowers are shaped somewhat like a turtle’s head, therefore the common name.
+This non-native, perennial species has variable flower colors, from pure white to tinged pink (A,B).
+Its flowers are shaped somewhat like a turtle’s head, particularly in flowers that have not completely opened (D,F), therefore the common name.
 The leaves are opposite on the square stem and lance-shaped.
 Plants are usually 2-3 feet tall, except when they compete with other sun-loving plants.
-Clusters of flowers grow from the leaf axils and a terminal spike, opening from the bottom up.
+Clusters of tubular, two-lipped flowers grow from the leaf axils and a from a terminal spike, opening sequentially from the base to the tip.

-This species is a local favorite, planted along the shores of ponds.
-It is native to areas to the south and east but does not occur in the wild at either Fontenelle Forest or Neale Woods.
-It can be found in the garden just outside the Visitors Center of Fontenelle Forest where it was planted.
+This species is a local favorite, planted along the shores of ponds and other moist spots.
+It is native in areas to the south and east but does not occur in the wild at either Fontenelle Forest or Neale Woods.
+It was planted in the garden in front of the nature center at Fontenelle Forest (A) and has also been seen in the area of the old garden at Neale Woods just above the upper parking lot entrance (B).
 Plants flower from August through October.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.